pollinations-ai/pollinations.ai/README.md

 ```
 pollinations.ai: (https://pollinations.ai/)

-Work with the best generative models from Pollinations using this python wrapper!
+Work with the best generative models from Pollinations using this python wrapper.
 ```

 ## Installing